bodil/purescript-typelevel/README.md

 # purescript-typelevel

-Type level natural numbers, booleans and sized vectors.
+Type level natural numbers and booleans.

-This package is a direct port of the Haskell [type-level](https://github.com/forsyde/type-level) package by Acosta, Kiselyov, Jeltsch et al, with the addition of the `Vec` datatype.
-The original BSD 3-clause licence is preserved for this derivative work.
+This package is a direct port of the Haskell [type-level](https://github.com/forsyde/type-level) package by Acosta, Kiselyov, Jeltsch et al. The original BSD 3-clause licence is preserved for this derivative work.

 * [API docs on Pursuit](http://pursuit.purescript.org/packages/purescript-typelevel/)